 We can help you navigate M&A financing

-There are a variety of lenders, both bank and non-bank, that provide acquisition financing for the purposes of buying a stand-alone business, roll up strategies, LBOs, etc. Typical acquisition financing terms include:
+There are a variety of lenders, both bank and non-bank, that provide acquisition financing for the purposes of buying a stand-alone business, roll up strategies, LBOs, and other acquisition activities.
+Typical acquisition financing terms include:

 Powered by Cerebro

 *Accessing the market timeline is dependent on data room population.

 What are the first steps to securing acquisition financing?